owncloud/ocis-hello/docs/content/getting-started.md

 ## Metrics

-This service provides some [Prometheus](https://prometheus.io/) metrics throu the debug endpoint, you can optionally secure the metrics endpoint by some random token, which got to be configured throu one of the options mentioned above.
-Be default the metrics endpoint is bound to `http://0.0.0.0:8390/metrics`.
+This service provides some [Prometheus](https://prometheus.io/) metrics through the debug endpoint, you can optionally secure the metrics endpoint by some random token, which got to be configured through one of the flag `--debug-token` or the environment variable `HELLO_DEBUG_TOKEN` mentioned above.
+By default the metrics endpoint is bound to `http://0.0.0.0:8390/metrics`.

 go_gc_duration_seconds
 : A summary of the GC invocation durations